liujiale-study/MSAIProj_HP-PPI/README.md

 ```
 Example: `python train.py -g 1` to train the model while it uses the GAT operator.

-The operators of the following GNN are implemented in this project.
-Their corresponding IDs are also as follows, alongside any key model parameters that do not use their default values.
+The operators of the following GNNs are implemented in this project.
+Their corresponding GNN operator IDs are also as follows, alongside any key model parameters that do not use their default values.
 * [Residual Gated Graph Convolutional Network (RGGCN)](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.ResGatedGraphConv.html): ID `0` (default operator)
 * [Graph Attentional Network (GAT)](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.GATConv.html): ID `1`
   * `heads=4`, `concat=False`